jasmainhuy/MNXB01-Projet-2019/README.md

 ## Workplan

-See file "Workplan.md".
-Document containing the planned distribution of sub-tasks that have to be done in order to achieve the goal.
+[Workplan](Workplan.md): Document containing the planned distribution of sub-tasks that have to be done in order to achieve the goal.

 ## ChangeLog

-See file "ChangeLog.md".
-Document containing our progress.
+[ChangeLog](ChangeLog.md): Document containing our progress.